-Flixton Primary School's governing body has a statutory duty towards pupils with SEN. They will maintain an oversight of this policy, our approach to provision and our work with children with SEN, establishing the appropriate staffing and funding arrangements.
-The Governors Annual Report to Parents will include a report on the number of pupils with SEN and the effectiveness of the school's system for identification, assessment, provision, monitoring and record keeping, use of involvement with parents, outside support services and agencies and resource allocation.
+Flixton Primary School's Board of Governors has a statutory duty towards pupils with SEND.
+They will maintain an oversight of this policy, our approach to provision and our work with children with SEND, establishing the appropriate staffing and funding arrangements.